open-iscsi/targetd/README.md

 /targetd$ vi /etc/target/targetd.yaml
 ```

-If a user sets a "fs_pool" in his config, that target directory *must* be a formatted btrfs mount point, else he will get an error.
+Setting "fs_pool" in the config to one or more paths require them to match formatted btrfs mount point, else Konnector will not start and throw an error.

-If the block pools don't exist and have exactly the name mentioned, Konnector will fail to launch with an error.

 ```py
 $ cd